rickellis/Arch-Linux-Install-Guide/README.md

 ### Plan your disc partitioning strategy
 I typically run Linux on a dual-boot system with Windows.
-Generally I'll install Windows first, then reduce the size of the partition, freeing up enough unalocated space for Linux.
+Generally I'll install Windows first, then reduce the size of the partition, freeing up enough unallocated space for Linux.
 If I'm running a single boot system on either a new drive or a repurposed drive then I can simply kill all existing partitions (see below).

 To view your disc partitions: